zachpmanson/notes/notes/Notes/Courses/UWA Computer Science.md

-Reviewing and advising Computer Science and Cyber Security at UWA.
+Reviewing and advising Computer Science/Cyber Security/Data Science at UWA.

 Actually fuck all this just do Coders For Causes you will learn more in that than entire semesters of this degree.